mabq/book-simplicity/1_actions_calculations_and_data.md

 #### Shared variables

-Data bound to a variable that is accessible by many scopes is shared by all of them.
+Data bound to a variable which is accessible from many scopes is shared by all of them.

-> Relying on shared mutable data has a lot of implications that makes code much more complex and bug prone — notice that having access to a shared variable that allows rebinding has the same effect as mutable data, even when it is not.
+Relying on shared mutable data has a lot of implications that makes code much more complex and bug prone.

+> Having access to a shared variable that allows rebinding has the same effect as mutable data — data hold in closure is not shared.

 #### Equality